What Can I Do to Improve Employee Performance?

 - I believe this organization will be successful in the future.

-If your company hasn’t been placing much importance on communication it’s time to start.
-And if you have, maybe it’s time to rethink the way you communicate.
+If your company hasn’t tried any of these employee performance improvement suggestions, it’s a great time to start.
 Communication is essential for effective employee performance management.

 At many companies, top-down communication only happens at quarterly or annual “all hands” meetings.
 But to truly engage your workforce and improve employee performance, it needs to be more often than once or twice a year.